diodechain/website/use-case/secure-training-for-NGOs.md

 ### Landing
 landing:
-  heading: Secure Mission Teams
+  heading: Develop People
-  title: Relate, equip, and empower people in the most sensitive countries around the world with a "military-grade" secure application.
+  title: Train people anywhere in the world with zero leakage.
   columns:
   - title: Secure Content
     text: Make content accessible in any region of the world without leakage of proprietary or sensitive content.